 While it’s an SEO professional’s job to know how to optimize for search and a journalist / news editor’s job to understand how to write stories, both have the same end goal: to drive traffic to their web publication.

 To help both SEO and editorial teams succeed in this endeavor, I’ve found it hugely beneficial for SEO pros to provide foundational SEO training and regular office hours to their journalist comrades.
 The benefits I see in doing this are:

-- It transitions the responsibilities of SEO professionals from a reactive clean-up after the post goes live to proactive work on advanced SEO strategies (since the editorial teams have got your back on the foundational elements).
+- It transitions the responsibilities of SEO professionals from a reactive clean-up after the post goes live to proactive work on advanced SEO strategies (since the editorial teams have your back on the foundational elements).

 - It puts more power into the hands of the journalist to help market their content to new audiences.

-In this post, I’ll cover eight things that journalists should know about SEO – from how it works to the benefits of prioritizing it to some foundational best practices to bookmark for their future writing.
+In this post, I’ll cover eight things journalists should know about SEO – from how it works to the benefits of prioritizing it to some foundational best practices to bookmark for their future writing.

 Thing to Know #1: SEO Is a HUGE Referral Source for News Publications’ Web Traffic